 What to Compare with Lenders

-– What happens if you make a late payment?
+– What will happen if possible for you to make a late payment?

 – What happens if you get in a situation where you need to postpone your payments for a little bit of time?